LKST1/HotfixesDetector/README.md

 # Hotfixes Detector
-- #### The Bot Detects New Hotfixes That Got Added & The Updated Strings Of Exist Hotfixes
+- #### The Bot Detects New Hotfixes That Got Added & The Updated Strings Of Current Hotfixes
 - #### You Should Edit { yourTokens.json } With Your Twitter Tokens To Post Updates On Twitter
 - #### Need [Twitter Developer account](https://developer.twitter.com/en/portal/dashboard) `[The Bot Won't Work Without Twitter Tokens]`